 Virginia Tech vs. NC State Women's Basketball Predictions & Picks - January 7

-Sunday's contest between the No. 3 NC State Wolfpack (14-0) and the No. 13 Virginia Tech Hokies (11-2) at Cassell Coliseum has a projected final score of 72-66 based on our computer prediction, with NC State taking home the win.
+Sunday's contest that pits the No. 3 NC State Wolfpack (14-0) versus the No. 13 Virginia Tech Hokies (11-2) at Cassell Coliseum has a projected final score of 72-66 (based on our computer prediction) in favor of NC State, who we project as slightly favored in this matchup.
 Game time is at 12:00 PM on January 7.

-In their most recent matchup on Thursday, the Hokies secured an 82-73 win over Wake Forest.
+In their last time out, the Hokies won on Thursday 82-73 over Wake Forest.

+The Hokies came out on top in their most recent game 82-73 against Wake Forest on Thursday.
+The Wolfpack came out on top in their most recent matchup 88-80 against Florida State on Thursday.
+Elizabeth Kitley's team-high 27 points paced the Hokies in the win.
+River Baldwin recorded 21 points, eight rebounds and zero assists for the Wolfpack.

 Catch college basketball action all season long on Fubo!